int-brain-lab/iblrig/README.md

 # iblrig v7
+Software used to interact with various pieces of specialized hardware for neuroscience data acquisition.

 ## Installation on Windows
 Software has only been tested on Windows 10.
 No other version of Windows is supported at this time.
 The test user account has administrative rights.